The Bankrate promise

 Penalties for driving without insurance in Wyoming

-For a first offense of driving without insurance, you will be fined between $250 and $750.
-This fine will be increased for a second and subsequent offenses to an amount somewhere between $500 and $1,500, depending upon the specific circumstances of the violation.
+For a first driving without insurance offense, you may be fined between $250 and $750.
+This fine will be increased for subsequent offenses to an amount somewhere between $500 and $1,500, depending upon the specific circumstances of the violation.
+If you cannot submit proof of insurance within seven days of being cited for driving without insurance, then you may have your license suspended.
+You’ll likely also have to obtain an SR-22 certificate from your insurance company that verifies you carry the minimum required level of coverage.

 Getting into an accident without insurance in Wyoming

-If you are involved in an accident in Wyoming without having auto insurance, regardless of fault, you will be cited for that violation and the penalties described above will be leveled.
+If you are involved in an accident in Wyoming without auto insurance, regardless of fault, you may be cited for that violation and the penalties described above will be leveled.

-Wyoming is an “at-fault” state.
-This means the driver who causes an accident (is at fault) is required to utilize their insurance to pay the bills arising from the other driver’s injuries or property damage caused by the accident.
+Wyoming is an at-fault state.
+This means the driver who causes an accident is required to utilize their insurance to pay the bills arising from the other driver’s injuries or property damage caused by the accident.
 This is not the case in a no-fault state, where your own car insurance company may pay for your medical bills and possibly lost wages following an accident, no matter who was at fault.

-Additionally, in Wyoming when you are in an accident and uninsured, you could be personally responsible for all the costs associated with injury to another driver and his vehicle if you are determined to be at fault.
-Lawsuits for injuries in today’s world are unpredictable and a significant judgment against you could lead to financial ruin and bankruptcy if you don’t have insurance.
+Additionally, if you are in an accident and uninsured in Wyoming, you could be personally responsible for all the costs associated with injury to another driver and his vehicle if you are determined to be at fault.

 Frequently asked questions

-The average annual car insurance premium for full coverage in Wyoming is $1,495.
-This is less than the national average of $1,674 per year.
-The precise premium that you will pay may differ from these figures based upon the rating factors used to establish your premiums.
+The average annual premium for full coverage car insurance in Wyoming is $1,582, while minimum coverage averages $263.
+This is less than the national average of $2,014 for full coverage and $622 for minimum coverage.
+The premium that you will pay will differ from these figures based on the rating factors used to establish your premiums.
+Exact rates will depend on personalized variables like your age, driving record, vehicle type, location and more.